ara-mishra/internship_project/README.md

 - Performs emotion classification
 - Visualizes the results in an interactive Tableau dashboard

 This project includes transcribed/analyzed sample files for three recordings (four customer support calls), along with instructions on how to create your own files for analysis.

+Project Structure
+MP3 audio recordings and their respective transcripts and classifications are uploaded for three recordings.

 Setup Instructions
 Python Environment